FBalzerMPE/imprs_sports_week/data/sport_descriptions/ping_pong/specifications.md

 ### General

-- Matches will be played on one of the tables across the campus, see locations tab.
+- Matches will be played on one of the tables across the campus (detailed info at the locations tab) - make sure to familiarize yourself with the location of your matches, and plan for some time to get there!
-- Each player forms a subteam and will play two matches, one against a different main team's player.
+- Each player forms their own subteam and will play two matches, one against a different main team's player.
 - Each match will involve two players.
-You may contact your opponent prior to the sports week to reschedule the match (even during a lunch break), but please write a mail to Zsofi or Fabi in this case.
+You may contact your opponent prior to the sports week to reschedule the match (even during a lunch break), but please write a mail to Zsofi or Fabi in this case so we can update the schedule and block the table for that slot.

 ### Point scheme